Why Sea Urchin Is So Expensive?

 Harvesting and Preservation Challenges

 Uni harvesting is hands-on work.
-Divers must carefully gather urchins from the sea floor, often from tricky spots like between rocks.
+Sea urchin divers must carefully gather urchins from the sea floor, often from tricky spots like between rocks.
 Each dive's yield is limited to what one diver can collect.

 Short Shelf Life